Welcoming students and staff from our worldwide partners

 Orientation Programme for Erasmus Students

-- Semester 1 and Full Year - to follow in due course
+- Semester 2 – information to follow in due course

 All students who are enrolled at University College Birmingham will be provided with premium Grammarly accounts.
 This software will enable you to proof-read and correct your work before submitting.